Combat

 Initiative

-When combat begins, everyone in the room rolls d20 + Finesse modifier.
-Turn order is global for the entire room — combat is shared, not instanced.
-If you walk into a room mid-fight, you roll initiative and slot into the existing order.
+When combat begins, everyone rolls d20 + Finesse modifier.
+Turn order is global for the entire room -- combat is shared, not instanced.

 Action Economy